reno Judge's school

 September 14-16, 2018

-Update!
-Now approved by the USHJA and USEF for Licensed Officials Education!
+Approved by the USHJA and USEF for Licensed Officials Education

-This new addition to Maplewood's educational programs features USEF R-rated judges Julie Winkel and Scott Hofstetter.
-While covering material used in the United States Hunter Jumper Association Licensed Officials judge's clinics, the curriculum will also include materials from the comprehensive Arabian Horse Association Judges & Exhibitors School, classroom instruction, roundtable discussion and live judging practice.
+While covering material used in the United States Hunter Jumper Association Licensed Officials judge's clinics, the Reno Judge's School curriculum will also include materials from the comprehensive Arabian Horse Association Judges & Exhibitors School, classroom instruction, roundtable discussion and live judging practice.

 Deposit: $100 - must be received before space will be reserved